Michael Pacher: Saint Wolfgang altarpiece (1471-1481)

 (Church of St. Wolfgang, St. Wolfgang, Austria)

 A giant altarpiece made by the Austrian artist Michael Pacher (1435-1498).
 This altarpiece was commissioned by Abbot Benedict Eck of Mondsee for the Church of Sankt Wolfgang on the Abersee where the piece still is today (this is very rare, usually these large altarpieces were taken apart in later centuries and sold to various collectors).
 The entire piece measures about 40 x 20 feet, 12 x 6 m, and is a combination of architecture, sculpture and painting.
-The construction consists of several parts with the two wings having an outer side, middle and inner side allowing the church to present the piece in three ways:
+The construction consists of several parts with the two wings having an outer side, middle and inner side allowing the church to present the piece in three ways:- on a weekday: with both wings completely closed

 - on a Sunday: wings half open with central part covered